 Finding Fortune: How Do Institutional Investors Pick Asset Managers?

 We propose and test a framework of private information acquisition and decision timing for asset allocators hiring outside investment managers.
-Using unique data on due diligence interactions between an allocator and 860 hedge funds, we find that the production of private information complements (substitutes) public information at the intensive (extensive) margin.
-Our allocator strategically chooses the precision at which to acquire private signals, reducing due diligence time by 58% and improving outcomes.
-Selected funds outperform unselected funds by 9.0% over 20 months.
-This outperformance is related to the allocator learning about fund return-to-scale constraints and manager skill before other investors.
+Using unique data on due diligence interactions between an institutional allocator and 860 hedge fund managers, we find that the production of private information complements public information.
+The allocator strategically chooses how much proprietary information to collect, reducing due diligence time by 18 months and improving outcomes.
+Selected funds outperform unselected funds by 9% over 20 months.
+The outperformance relates to the allocator learning about fund return-to-scale constraints and manager skill before other investors.

 JEL Classification: D81, D83, G11, G23